aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/appendix-contributing.md

 ![Missing Modules prompt](images/appendix/RebuildMissingModules.png)

+Next, you'll need to enable some plugins to support running automated tests.
+Once the project opens, enable the following plugins:

+- Functional Testing Editor
+- Runtime Tests
+- Editor Tests

-Once the project opens, enable the "Functional Testing Editor" plugin, and restart (or simply close) the editor for the plugin to take effect.
-This plugin is used to run Ambit's automated tests.
+Restart (or simply close) the editor for the plugins to take effect.